jakubgg/DHT_Sensor_Log/readme.md

 # Todo

-- add check for prerequisites and output nice info messages
 - conversion to F degrees
 - split script to only load relevant libraries when requested by cli options
 - make it work with default ugly fonts